3 Tips to Nail Your First Onsen Experience for Shy Foreigners

 Tip #3 For Shy Foreigners: Understand the Japanese Customs

 The Japanese onsen is a shared space where bathers enter with a clean body.
-Therefore, people wash their bodies thoroughly before entering the onsen and then further cleanse themselves in it.
+Therefore, people wash their bodies thoroughly before entering the onsen, then cleanse themselves in it.
 This respects the Japanese belief that onsens are a gift from Mother Nature, and you must enter only when your body is clean.
 Even clothing and towels are thought to taint the water.
 So, keep this in mind when you visit an onsen, as there is a reason people bare it all before soaking.

 Alternatively, you can always opt for private Rōtenburo or single baths and enjoy your privacy.
 Some of these baths are also more lenient with rules and may even allow you to soak with tattoos, whereas other traditional onsens forbid it.